elotroalex/cahier-anf/_texts/traduction.md

 - {:.pr.i} When the early morning ends, beyond my father, my mother, the hut chapped with sores, like peach leaf curl, and the tapered roof, patched with pieces of oil can, and the swamps of rust in the stinking, sordid gray paste of straw, and when the wind whistles, these odds and ends make a strange noise, like the crackle of frying at first, then like a branding iron plunged in water with the twig smoke taking flight ...
 And the bed of planks from which my race arose, my whole race arisen from a bed of planks, with its legs made of kerosine containers, as if it had elephantiasis that bed, and its goat skin, and its dried banana leaves, and its rags, the nostalgia of a mattress that is my grandmother's bed (Above the bed, in a pot full of oil, a candle whose flame dances like a large cockroach ... inscribed on the pot, in golden letters: THANK YOU).

-- {:.pr.i} What a shame, this Straw street,
+- {:.pr.i} What a shame, this Paille street,
 - {:.pr} a disgusting appendage, like the shameful parts of the town, stretching right and left all along the colonial road, the gray swell of its "wood shingle" roofs.
 Here there are only straw roofs that the sea spray has browned and the wind plucks away.
-- {:.pr.i} Everyone hates Straw street.
+- {:.pr.i} Everyone hates Paille street.
 This is where the town's youth debases itself.
 It is here above all that the sea pours out its filth, its dead cats and its dead dogs.
 Because the street leads to the beach, and the beach is not enough for the foaming rage of the sea.
-- {:.pr.i} This beach is trouble too, with its rotting heaps of rubbish, its furtive backsides relieving themselves, and the sand is black, funereal, you have never seen such black sand, and the foam slides over it with a yelp, and the sea hits it with great boxing blows, or rather the sea is a big dog that licks and bites the beach on its hamstrings, and by dint of biting it, it will end up devouring it, of course, the beach and Straw street right along with it too.
+- {:.pr.i} This beach is trouble too, with its rotting heaps of rubbish, its furtive backsides relieving themselves, and the sand is black, funereal, you have never seen such black sand, and the foam slides over it with a yelp, and the sea hits it with great boxing blows, or rather the sea is a big dog that licks and bites the beach on its hamstrings, and by dint of biting it, it will end up devouring it, of course, the beach and Paille street right along with it.

 - {:.pr.i} When the early morning ends, the wind of bygone days rises up, of betrayed loyalties, of uncertain duty that slips away and that other early morning, Europe …